 Glasgow is Scotland’s biggest city, best known for its culture, vibrant live music scene, and architecture.
-‘People make Glasgow’ is a phrase often heard when discussing this fair city, with the community being some of the friendliest faces you’ll see.
-The famous artist and architect, Charles Rennie Mackintosh hailed from here and its clear to see as a lot of the city’s architecture is simply breath-taking.
 From arts and music festivals, to rugby tournaments and motorbike championships, you’re sure to find something to entertain yourself in this wonderful city – and don’t forget to try the locals’ favourite fizzy drink – Irn Bru!

 Getting to Glasgow